omerk/monkigras-nfc-hack/README.md

 Based on nfc-reader by @nadam and spiroID by Matt Medland, Chris Roberts and co. at TinkerSoc.

-Shoutout to Kernel Brewery and Raw Cheese Power for the lucid cheese dreams and the will power to hack.
+Shoutout to Kernel Brewery and Raw Cheese Power for the lucid cheese dreams and the encouragement to hack.

 ## How?